History of Antigua and Barbuda (1493–1687): Late colonisation and permanence of the colony (1654–1687)

 In 1654, yet another large attack was conducted by the Kalinago, but this resulted in a major victory for the settlers.
 The Kalinago were intimidated, and the colony was free of Kalinago attacks for the next few years.
 However, during this period, the colony's inhabitants were not content with the actions of the governor Christopher Reynall.
 In 1655, Antigua expressed interest in joining some other colonies in sending troops to assist a British expedition to Santo Domingo.
 However, due to the poor state of the colony at the time, Antigua decided not to participate.
 Antigua was against Oliver Cromwell, and during the Restoration, Charles II granted Francis Willoughby the entire island.

 In 1666, the French attacked Antigua.
 On 2 November, a French crew set sail from Guadeloupe and after a failed attempt to enter St. John's Harbour, they entered Five Island Harbour which was defended by two forts.
 The smaller fort was staffed by a small group which fired at them, but the French fired back, resulting in the English fleeing.
 The French then anchored, where a party landed and captured the forts.
-Then at 4:00 am the next morning, 200 man landed on the beach and while they faced much opposition, the French outnumbered and overpowered them, and the governor was later captured.
+Then at 4:00 am the next morning, 200 men landed on the beach and while they faced much opposition, the French outnumbered and overpowered them, and the governor was later captured.
 On 4 November, they decided to take control of the remainder of the island, and the 240-man invasion force divided into two companies.
 The French were victorious, but the remaining English were allowed to keep their property and religion.
 The island was later returned under the Treaty of Breda.
 By this point, Codrington became the main village in Barbuda.

 On 13 April 1668 [O.S.], the Legislature of Antigua met for the first time.
 The British Leeward Islands were later established in 1671, and the remainder of this period was focused on recovering from the French occupation and exterminating the remaining Kalinago in the Caribbean.
 On 9 January 1685, Christopher and John Codrington were granted a fifty-year lease of Barbuda.